 In 2010 in San Bruno, CA, an electrical failure sent high-pressure gas into an old, faulty pipeline.
 It made a deadly fireball that killed eight people and destroyed 38 houses.

-Across the U.S. there are about 286 serious natural gas explosions per year—the type that cause over $50,000 worth of damage, severe injury, or loss of life.
+Across the U.S., there are about 286 serious natural gas explosions per year that cause over $50,000 worth of damage, severe injury, or loss of life.
 Between 1998 and 2017, 15 people per year on average died in incidents related to gas distribution in the U.S.

 These explosions have left many people wondering if natural gas is safe.
 How do natural gas explosions happen?
 And is there anything they can do to help prevent a future occurrence?

 Long-distance, high-pressure pipelines deliver natural gas to homes and businesses nationwide.
 A valve separates these pipelines into lower-pressure pipelines, which connect to buildings.

 Designers of local gas pipelines ensure they can withstand two to three times their usual operating pressures.
 However, reaching this limit significantly increases the likelihood of gas escaping and causing an explosion.

 This excess pressure is believed to have caused the Massachusetts explosions last year—gas escaped into homes, and a source, such as the pilot light, ignited it.

 When excess pressure is to blame, it’s common for the cause to be a failure at the valve that separates the high-pressure and lower-pressure pipelines.
 It could be from a leak or a break—which is especially common in cities with older pipelines.

 However, human error is the most common reason for failure.
 In 2005, a house exploded in Lexington, MA, when a gas company worker accidentally connected a high-pressure gas line to a low-pressure line.

 How to Prevent Natural Gas Explosions